djhmateer/hugo-quickstart/content/posts/3 belgian blonde - leffe clone.md

 [https://biabcalculator.com/](https://biabcalculator.com/)

-So it looks like about 33litres may be a good starting amount of water (Strike Water).
+So it looks like about 33 litres may be a good starting amount of water (Strike Water).
 We're using no sparge method ie we wont add any other water.

 heat water to about 70C (strike temperature).
 My mash temp is 66C